vpon-sdk/vpon-sdk.github.io/en/android/latest-news/android-update-to-SDK4_5_1+.en.md

 ---

 #Update to 4.5.1+
-This news is to show why we suggest you to update the SDK from version 4.5.0 to the latest one (4.5.1+).
+This news is to show why we suggest you to update the SDK from the previous one to the latest one (4.5.1+).
 In here, developer can determine what version of SDK are used.
 By releasing the latest version, developer can update the SDK.

 #Why update to 4.5.1+?